blUeBUg200/soc-operations/README.md

 ### Age:II.M3 - Risk Remediation Analysis

 During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
-Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.
+This is a hands-on excercise to understand the detection, deny, degarde and deceive capabilities of the security tools and map them to MITRE matrix as a common reference playbook.

-> This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
+> Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
 If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)

 ## Age III
 During this stage, more proactive actions are conducted which helps SOC to respond faster to cyber threats.